-The Biodiversity Gain Plan must relate to the development for which planning permission was granted.
+The Biodiversity Gain Plan must relate to the development for which planning permission (outline or full) was granted.
 The content of the Biodiversity Gain Plan is mandated by 1990 Act and The Biodiversity Gain (Town and Country Planning) (Modifications and Amendments) (England) Regulations 2024.
 Please refer to these documents and the template.